vinaz2/final-project-ML/README.md

 flow:
-1/install all the dependencies on your terminal (see requirements_dependencies.txt) 2/download the model file(model-resnet50-final3.h5), playtrack files(all the files ending with wav.)
+1/install all the dependencies on your terminal (see requirements_dependencies.txt) 2/download the model file(model-resnet50-final3.h5), playtrack files(the six files ending with wav.)
-3/run the try5.py (main file)
+3/run the main_try5.py (main file)

 The things I did for pursuing extra credit up to 5%: